 PS: These are editorially selected, but if you purchase, theSkimm may get something in return.
 PPS: If something’s out of stock, oops, it was there when we published.
 Thanks.

 We’re bringing you products, recs, and suggestions that’ll make your life just a liiittle easier.
 It all starts with adding us to your inbox.

 Especially when you don't know what to say.

-Mother’s Day can also be a difficult one.
+Mother’s Day can be a difficult holiday.
 So we rounded up cards for the people in your life who may have a hard time around the holiday.